Introduction

 The prevalence functions in mwana

-When analysing a multi-area dataset, users will likely need to estimate the prevalence for each area individually.
-Afterward, they must extract the results and collate in a summary table.
+When analysing a multi-area data set, users will likely need to estimate the prevalence for each area individually.
+Afterward, they must extract the results and collate in a summary table to share.

-When working with MUAC data, if age ratio test is rated as problematic, an additional tool is required to weight the prevalence and correct for age bias.
+When working with MUAC data, if age ratio test is rated as problematic, an additional tool is required to weight the prevalence and correct for age bias, thus the associated likely overestimation of the prevalence.
 In unfortunate cases where multiple areas face this issue, the workflow must be repeated several times, making the process cumbersome and highly error-prone 😬.

 With mwana